2025 California Golden Bears women's soccer team

-The 2025 California Golden Bears women's soccer team represents the University of California, Berkeley during the 2025 NCAA Division I women's soccer season.
-The Golden Bears are led by head coach Neil McGuire, in his nineteenth season.
-They play home games at Edwards Stadium in Berkeley, California.
-This is the team's 43rd season playing organized women's college soccer and their 2nd playing in the Atlantic Coast Conference.
+The 2025 California Golden Bears women's soccer team represented the University of California, Berkeley during the 2025 NCAA Division I women's soccer season.
+The Golden Bears were led by head coach Neil McGuire, in his nineteenth season.
+They played home games at Edwards Stadium in Berkeley, California.
+This was the team's 43rd season playing organized women's college soccer and their 2nd playing in the Atlantic Coast Conference.